 I enjoy creatures that can conceptualize me.
 If for know other reason to marvel at how they worshipped me.
 But this worship came from the fear of their own mortality.
 I haven’t witnessed this level of awareness often.
 And this worshipping thing became trite and I lost interest.
 But humanity had good ideas and true creativity.
 Indeed the art, music and passion they displayed reminded me of myself.
 Indeed Earth had done well in rearing this offspring.

-I’m looking around space at the comets and wondering if I need to nudge a little.
-Change a trajectory.
-I don’t like doing this.
-But the Earth is a real gem.
+I looked around space at the comets and asteroids and wondered if I should provide a nudge to help the earth out.
+I wondered if perhaps it was time for a calamity.
+I would just change the trajectory of a large enough object.
+Oh, I don’t like doing this, but Earth is a real gem.
 I’m wondering if I should do something more direct to my grandchildren, these humans.
 But they have such a collective tendency towards hysteria.
 It is right to let Earth sort this out.
 It is after all, her body, her children.
-Earth will, still be beautiful if she had a yellowish tint of sulfur dioxide in her sky.
-Although, I am partial to the blue of water molecule.
+Earth will, still be beautiful, even if she had a yellowish tint of sulfur dioxide in her sky.
+But I am partial to the blue of water molecules.